20170413 - CA/B Forum makes CAA checking mandatory for Certification Authorities

 Here is an example:example.com.
 CAA 0 issue "sectigo.com"

-Authorisation for the Sectigo authority to issue the certificate for exemple.fr and the Wildcard certificate for *.exemple.fr - issuewild contains the authorizations/restrictions for the field concerned.
+Authorization for Sectigo to issue certificates for example.com and Wildcard certificates for *.example.com - issuewild: contains the authorizations/restrictions for the domain concerned.
 This property is specific to wildcard certificates.
-If it does not exist then it is the property issuewhich will be used for wildcard certificates (the reverse is not true)
+If it does not exist then it is the property issue which will be used for wildcard certificates (the reverse is not true)

 Here is an example:example.com.
 CAA 0 issuewild "sectigo.com"

-Authorisation for the Sectigo authority to issue the certificate only for the *.example.fr - iodef (Incident Object Description Exchange Format) : indique une URL permettant de rapporter des problémes rencontrés lors de la procédure d'audit.
+Authorization for Sectigo to issue S/MIME certificates for mail.example.com only - iodef (Incident Object Description Exchange Format) : indique une URL permettant de rapporter des problémes rencontrés lors de la procédure d'audit.
 Le format de l'URL indique la méthode qui devra être utilisée (mailto pour un envoi de mail ou http pour l'utilisation d'un webservice).

 Other values can be added at the discretion of the domain owner or at the request of the certification authority.